Host a Camp

 Since 2003, FMA’s foundation, Nuts, Bolts & Thingamajigs, has awarded grants annually to trade schools and community or technical colleges capable of hosting a summer camp program for girls and/or boys ages 12-16.
 Summer camps have been a successful way of introducing middle- and high-school students to the fascinating, high-tech career choices available to them in today’s automated manufacturing industry.

-Previous NBT grant award winners FROM ANY YEAR will be grandfathered in at the second-year award level.
-After a third-year award is received, applicants will be eligible to receive program support materials only.
+Previous camp grant award winners FROM ANY YEAR are eligible to apply at the second-year award level.
+After a third-year award is received, applicants will be eligible to apply as an affiliate camp and continue to receive marketing and program support materials.

 To apply, schools must:

-- Currently offer a manufacturing curricula certificate or degree program (i.e., any industrial technology program that prepares students for careers in a manufacturing environment )
+- Currently offer a manufacturing-focused curricula, certificate, or degree program (i.e., any industrial technology program that prepares students for careers in a manufacturing environment)

 - Currently offer or be capable of offering courses relevant to business entrepreneurship.